exonum/exonum-doc/src/get-started/create-service.md

 ### Additional Dependencies

-Since services themselves aren't require the Exonum node, in this example we want to create one, and interact with it as well.
+Since services themselves do not require the Exonum node, in this example we want to create one, and interact with it as well.
 Thus, we have to add several additional dependencies in our `Cargo.toml`: